 Making a Difference

-From Forest Grove to downtown Portland, St Johns to Canby and Sandy, over 1400 Master Recyclers are making a difference where ever they are in the community.
+From Forest Grove to downtown Portland, St Johns to Canby and Sandy, almost 1700 Master Recyclers are making a difference where ever they are in the community.

-The State of Oregon, Metro and local jurisdictions have big goals to reduce waste and conserve our natural resources.
-People, community organizations and local businesses are working together to help the region reach these goals by reducing waste, recycling and composting more.
+The State of Oregon, Metro and local jurisdictions have big goals to reduce consumption and conserve our natural resources.
+People, community organizations and local businesses are working together to help the region reach these goals by buying smart, reusing, sharing, borrowing, recycling and composting more.

 Master Recyclers help neighbors, friends, family and co-workers do even more by giving them information and connecting them to resources.